 I believe that a great haircut is one which can grow out really well over and extended period of time (months not weeks).
 As covered in the last post, a great cut should always encourage the shape and texture to naturally fall into place, looking great with minimal effort from a client.
 Unfortunately, most hairdressers tend to perform a cut which only looks good if styled with professional skills, products and effort.
 This type of design is largely driven by a hairdressers creativity first and foremost.
 They are often strongly influenced by the Vidal Sassoon era.
 For many hairdressers today Vidal Sassoon was and still is, their savior, their Steve Jobs.
 He is the inspirational benchmark for the sharp, precision creative hairdressing they practice.
 I disagree with all that, vehemently.
 For his time, Sassoon was absolutely relevant and a visionary.
 He left behind a legacy.
 Ironically, what renders his creative direction obsolete are the very individuals who his work specifically relied on, women.

 Without a doubt one of the most common complaints women have after a visit to the hairdresser is, "my hair never looked as good as it did when I left the salon."
 This exact sentiment has been echoed repeatedly in every city I've worked in across the globe.
 After hearing the same thing over and over again, a committed hairdresser should always aim to dissect and resolve the issue.
 The following opinions on the matter actively influence the philosophy I adhere to within my practice today.
-The main influencing factor behind this topic will be covered in the next post.

 Part three of three.
 Regardless of skill, intentions and communication, things will not always result in every single client being completely happy.
 Life is easy when we get a win, but no one wins all the time.
 The greatest lesson in life both personally and professionally is to accept that this will happen.
 In fact, it is a necessary part of development.
 While early in life we often fear failure or mistake, with time we learn these opportunities serve as an essential key to growth.
 We must relish these opportunities to learn and use them for forward momentum.
 Through the last two posts I laid out the key principals of my practice, communication and transparency.
 It is with this final topic, satisfaction, that the three are tied together.